Overview

 Now, armed with this capability, we can parse a whole article and capitalize all the headings.
 I write my tutorials in Markdown.
 All my headings start with one or more hashes (#).

-I defined a helper function that takes a line and, if it contains a heading, capitalizes it properly using the capitalize_heading() function and returns the result.
+function and returns the result.
 The main thing is stripping all the leading hashes and spaces and restoring them later.
 We can’t feed a heading with leading spaces because it confuses the online case converter:

 At this point, we can capitalize a Markdown heading.
 It’s time to capitalize a whole Markdown document.
 This code is pretty simple—iterate over all the lines, capitalize every line that starts with a hash, and return the properly capitalized text:

-def capitalize_all_headings(markdown):
+def capitalize_all_headings(markdown)

 The main function takes an input Markdown document, capitalizes it, and saves the result as “capitalized.md”, which you can check and use.
 The only thing to be careful about is if your Markdown document contains non-heading lines that start with a hash.
 This can happen if you head code blocks that contain Python or bash comments.